Manitoba Black Bear Hunting

 What is the difference between Spring and Fall Bear hunting?

 There are several differences between the two hunting seasons and it all comes down to their natural habits and needs for survival.
 Below is my best attempt to provide an answer based on all my experience.
-Remember it’s a University we never graduate from though!

 Food

 In the spring bears emerge from their den and contrary to belief they do not go straight to eating.
 Before they entered their den in the fall they had eaten some roughage like coarse thistles and other plants that have a tough stalk.
 This helps form the "Plug" or "Cord" that develops in their digestive tract to aid in not defecating in the den during the long 4-5 month-long hibernation.
 (They are not really sleeping just very docile and all their systems slow down).
 When they come out of the den in spring they are not foolish like domestic animals, in the sense that they won't gorge themselves and eat themselves to death like a cow will if it finds an open grain bin.
 Bears wait until they expel the "plug" and kick-start their digestive system.
 They are obviously hungry as they visit the baits and lick some of the bait but they refrain from eating any amount.
 To kick start their digestive system they must eat a lot of fresh greens that start to show up once the ground and air temperatures are warm enough.
 Often we see small bears way up in the south-facing treetops eating the first buds.
 A very good indicator that the bears are well on their way to full-blown eating is when we see dandelions bloom.
 This is what we look for every spring, and once they bloom it's game on, the bears will be hitting the baits hard within a day or two.
 In the fall bears are all about food and particularly carbs and fats.
 They will make a trustworthy bait part of their daily schedule and will stick around this easy food source until it runs out or they are forced to make their way to the den.
 Some believe it is hard to compete with all the natural foods in the fall.
 I disagree.
 If you place your bait in those natural food areas and use great bait as we do, it will work FOR you instead of against you.
 They will naturally be attracted to those spots and will relish the ample variety of different abundant foods.
+Now that being said, at times we have seen the bears spend a few days gorging on fresh ripe berries.
+There is something about natural foods that they instinctively know they need, but they never venture far away and will always enjoy a glazed donut with their cranberries.

 RUT